upstarter/acts_as_reviewable/README.md

 # Aliases

-To make the usage of IsReviewable a bit more generic (similar to other plugins you may use), there are two useful aliases for this purpose:
+To make the usage of ActsAsReviewable a bit more generic (similar to other plugins you may use), there are two useful aliases for this purpose:

 * *Review#owner*    <=>   *Review#reviewer*
 * *Review#object*   <=>   *Review#reviewable*